First shots fired in the Revolution. “The shot heard ’round

 Wambaw Creek, SC

-Marion’s Brigade defeated by Thomson.
+Marion’s Brigade was defeated by Thomson.

 25 Feb.
 1782